ALF-eV/Association/DE-RSE-Proposal.md

 # Working Title: Repository and Funding Facilitation of German Open-Source Research Software Projects

+>FFA:    There are two things that I do not like in the title.
+>
+> 1. The restriction to German Open-Source  projects seems to restrictive.
+> 2. I do not think that funding should  be the  only goal.
+>
+> I would suggest the following title:
+> # Open-Source Research Software Projects: Repository and Overarching Issues.

 ## Preamble/Intent

-Within the public German research sector it can be difficult to bring deliver funds from outside parties to the software projects that have applied for them.
-We intend to change that by providing a repository of fundable software projects as well as a directory of able developers and bridge the institutional gap via the facilities of DE-RSE.
+> Intent would be
+>
+>   A common platform to  cope with various issues concerning small software projects developed at universities.
+>
+>

 ## Prerequisites for the software project

+> We should at  least go European....
+Still better, let's not link this effort to any nation!

 Open Source, Research, and Germany based I think.
 We can think about whether we want any other contribution towards DE-RSE from the project.

+##  Funding
+Within the public German research sector it can be difficult to bring deliver funds from outside parties to the software projects that have applied for them.
+We intend to change that by providing a repository of fundable software projects as well as a directory of able developers and bridge the institutional gap via the facilities of DE-RSE.

 ## Processes
 Since we are dealing with money that a project has succesfully applied for, we should have from the start transparent